Mairwa (community development block)

 The total area of the block is 69.17 km2 and the total population of the block is 113,499.
 Mairwa city is the headquarters of this block.

+It also having significant cultural influence all around because of BABA HARIRAM TEMPLE in Mairwa Dham and it was there for last 418 years.

 Panchayats in Mairwa block

 The block is divided into one nagar panchayat (urban) and many gram panchayats (rural).